 We've provided some financial schedules to help our listeners better follow along with the prepared comments.
 For those of you who do not already have the document, a copy of today's financial presentation is available on our investor relations webcast page at www.moog.com.

 Good morning.
 Thanks for joining us.
-This morning we’ll report on the first quarter of fiscal ‘22 and provide color on what we are thinking for the remainder of the year.
+This morning we’ll report on the third quarter of fiscal ‘22 and update our guidance for the remainder of the year.

 Now let me move to the headlines.

-Now let me move to the details starting with the first quarter results.
+Now let me move to the details starting with the third quarter results.

 Fiscal ’22 Outlook